jungmannlab/picasso/docs/render.rst

 Left / Right / Up / Down
 ^^^^^^^^^^^^^^^^^^^^^^^^
-Moves the current field of view in the particular direction.
+Moves the current field of view in a particular direction.
 Also possible by using the arrow keys.

 Zoom in (CTRL +)
 ^^^^^^^^^^^^^^^^